ddean4040/Networks-for-WordPress/readme.txt

 == Frequently Asked Questions ==

-= How do I set up new domains to work with a single WordPress install? =
+= How do I set up new domains as networks with a single WordPress install? =

-Your webserver must direct requests for each domain you want to use to your WordPress files.
+Your webserver must direct requests for each domain you want to use to your WordPress install's filesystem location.

 Here's a quick overview: